Join us to learn German with the experts!

 By the end of the course, students should have reached the A1.2 standard described in the Common European Framework.

-By the end of the course, students should have reached the A1+ standard of the Common European Framework (CEFR), allowing them to join the German credit programme at Level 2.
+By the end of the course, students are expected to have completed the A2 standard described in the Common European Framework.

-By the end of the course, students should have reached approximately the standard B1+ (CEFR).
+By the end of the course, students should have reached approximately the standard B1 (CEFR) described in the Common European Framework.

 By the end of this course, students should have reached the B2 standard described in the Common European Framework.